ethanrushh/MetaMask-Seed-Recovery-Tool/README.md

 Run the application by executing:
 `./MetaMask\ Seed\ Unscrambler <scrambled seed phrase file location> <target address>`

+#### Tutorial:
 https://www.youtube.com/watch?v=hx17Txa2_jk

 ### Windows
-Sorry, but I refuse to use Windows for development unless someone is threatening me with a fate worse than death.
-If you need to use Windows to run this program, you'll need to compile it yourself.
-Open it up in Visual Studio Code and restore the NuGet packages.
-It's not too difficult.
+I've now built this for Windows too!
+Believe me, I didn't want to...

+To run it, use the exact same steps as Linux but in your Windows shell.
+I'd suggest using the same tutorial as Linux, however I can't promise it'll work exactly the same.
+In theory, it should be identical.
+You may need to use Windows Powershell whenever I talk about the 'terminal' however.

 ### MacOS
-I haven't compiled this for MacOS purely because I don't have access to a Mac at the moment.
-The same steps can be applied here as Windows.
+I haven't compiled this for MacOS because I haven't dug up my old iMac in a while and it doesn't have the applications installed that I need to compile this, and I haven't found it necessary.
+If you need this compiled for mac, either drop me a message or compile it yourself using Visual Studio Code or similar.
+Be careful of the NuGet package dependencies.

 # Donations
 If you find this program useful, please consider chipping me a little bit of your recovered coin...